facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ```

-The run also creates an `optimization_results.yaml` file in your sweep folder with the parameters recommended by the optimizer:
+The run also creates an `optimization_results.yaml` file in your sweep folder with the best evaluated parameters found during the sweep:
 ```yaml
 best_evaluated_result: 0.381